Clean the dog bed?

 Check the label to make sure your dog’s bed is able to be dried in a dryer.
 Lacey’s is.
 If yours is not, hang it outside over a chair to dry.
 Be prepared – outside drying can take several hours.

-I tossed the bed in the dryer with a fabric softener sheet to help cut down on hair sticking to it once dry.
-I also added my two dryer balls, each covered with a sock to prevent the loud banging they can make when there’s not a full load in the dryer.
+I tossed the bed in the dryer.
+I added a fabric softener sheet.
+This helps cut down on hair sticking to it once dry.
+I also added my two dryer balls.
+I covered each with a sock.
+This prevents the loud banging they can make when there’s not a full load in the dryer.

 Her bed came out clean, stain-free, and static-free.
 A quick wipe of the inside of the dryer removed the little hair that was in there.
 I also made sure to empty the lint basket.
-There was actually more of the fuzzy material from the bed itself in there than there was dog hair – yay!
+There was more of the fuzzy material from the bed itself than dog hair.
+Yay!

-Don’t forget the rest of their cage and surrounding area.
+Don’t forget the rest of their cage and the surrounding area.

-In the meantime, while the bed was in the washer, I also pulled out the plastic tray from the bottom of her crate, and gave that a good scrubbing with Clorox wipes.
+While the bed was in the washer, I removed the plastic tray from the bottom of her crate.
+I gave it a good scrubbing with soap and water.
+I then wiped it down with Clorox wipes.

 I vacuumed underneath and all around her crate, too.
 I think I found another whole dog’s worth of hair under there – yikes!
 Well, at least I now know not to let that go so long in between vacuum sessions…

-Anyway, I have found this a great way to keep your dog’s crate bedding clean and your washer and dryer (mostly) hair-free when cleaning the bedding.
-Even though there was still some loose hair in the washer and dryer, it was super easy to clean out with just a few paper towels.
+I have found this a great way to keep your dog’s crate bedding clean.
+It also keeps your washer and dryer (mostly) hair-free when cleaning the bedding.
+There was still some loose hair in the washer and dryer.
+However, it was super easy to clean out with just a few paper towels.

 Here is Lacey in her nice clean bed. 🙂